sahilsaxena21/The_Leaky_Cauldron/README.md

 **Instructions**
 1. Brew the Concentrate: Bring about 4-6 cups of water to a boil.
 Remove from heat.
 2. Steep the Tea: Add the 12 tea bags to the hot water.
 Cover the pot.
 Let steep for 15-20 minutes.
 Remove the tea bags.

+**Pro tip: Typical tea bags are made of plastic/paper composites and have been known to release microplastics when exposed to hot water.
+Instead, empty the tea into paper filter bags and use that to hold in the tea instead of the off-the-shelf tea bags.**

-3. Dissolve the Sugar: Add the 1.75 cups of sugar and stir until it is completely dissolved.
+6. Dissolve the Sugar: Add the 1.75 cups of sugar and stir until it is completely dissolved.
 This creates your sweet tea concentrate.
-4. Wait for the sweet tea concentrate to come to room temperature.
+7. Wait for the sweet tea concentrate to come to room temperature.
 Usually takes 5+ hours.
 Just feel the pot, if it doesn't feel warm anymore, you are good to go!
-5. Add the room temperature SCOBY and starter kombucha into the beverage dispensor.
+8. Add the room temperature SCOBY and starter kombucha into the beverage dispensor.
 Add the room temperature sweet tea concentrate into the beverage dispenser as well
-6. Cover: Cover the mouth of the vessel with a coffee filter secured with a rubber band.
+9. Cover: Cover the mouth of the vessel with a coffee filter secured with a rubber band.
 This allows airflow but keeps out dust and pests.
 Store the dispenser away from natural/artificial light (inside a kitchen cabinet for example).
 Kombucha likes a dark, room temperature environment to do it's thing.
 And you are done!
 You are ready to proceed to second fermentation (F2) where you get to flavour and carbonate your kombucha.